Get Ready for Extreme Weather and Natural Disasters

 Floods are the second most common and widespread of all natural disasters, after fire.
 In Georgia, most communities experience some kind of flooding after spring rains or heavy thunderstorms.

-Each year, household fires cause more than 4,000 Americans deaths and more than 25,000 injuries.
+Each year, household fires cause almost 4,000 Americans deaths and more than 25,000 injuries.
 Many residential fire-related deaths remain preventable through planning and proper response.

 As a coastal state, Georgia is particularly at risk for hurricanes.
 Storms that form in the southern Atlantic Ocean, Caribbean Sea and Gulf of Mexico have the potential to affect our state.
 Every resident should plan what to do in the event of an evacuation.